Thackray

 With ugly love no longer due.

 Each Thackray piece begins with words.
 Poetry becomes image; image becomes cloth.
-The Crooked Things carries its poem into silk, a reminder that crookedness, like beauty, endures.
+The Crooked Things carries its poem into silk as a reminder that crookedness, like beauty, endures.